Brit + Co Logo

 What are the 6 foods of Passover?

-A lamb’s bone (Zeroah), roasted egg (Beitzah), fruit and nut paste (Haroset), bitter herbs like horseradish (Mar’or), green vegetables (Karpas), and a small bowl of salt water are the 6 main foods of Passover.
+A lamb’s bone (Zeroah), roasted egg (Beitzah), fruit and nut paste (Haroset), bitter herbs like horseradish (Mar’or), green vegetables (Karpas), and a small bowl of salt water are the six main foods of Passover.

 What food is forbidden on Passover?

-Some traditions celebrate the jewish holiday with restrictions on leavened bread (chometz).
+Some traditions celebrate the Jewish holiday with restrictions on leavened bread (chometz).
 Breads made from wheat, oat, spelt, rye or barley are not eaten on Passover.

 The Best Foods To Make For Your Passover Meals